 As a group, the brand features an average protein content of 41% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet product containing a notable amount of meat.

-Eagle Pack is a meat-based canned dog food using a moderate amount of poultry, beef or lamb as its main sources of animal protein, thus earning the brand 4 stars.
+Eagle Pack canned dog food is a meat-based wet product using a notable amount of various named species as its main sources of animal protein, thus earning the brand 4.5 stars.